raftAtGit/Chainvayler/README.md

 To explain how _Chainvayler_ works, I need to first introduce [Prevayler](http://prevayler.org/).
 It is a brilliant library to persist real POJOs.
 In short it says:

 > Encapsulate all changes to your data into _Transaction_ classes and pass over me.
 I will write those transactions to disk and then execute on your data.
-When the program is restarted, I will execute those transactions in the same order on your data.
+When the program is restarted, I will execute those transactions in the exact same order on your data.
 Provided all such changes are deterministic, we will end up with the exact same state just before the program terminated last time.

 This is simply a brilliant idea to persist POJOs.
 Actually, this is the exact same sequence databases store and re-execute transaction logs after a crash recovery.